Gangs in New Zealand: Tribesmen MC

-The Tribesmen is a prominently Māori motorcycle club formed in the 1980s in Otara, they have a presence in South Auckland and as far south as Rotorua and Murupara.
+The Tribesmen is a prominently Māori motorcycle club formed in the 1980s in Ōtara, they have a presence in South Auckland and as far south as Rotorua and Murupara.
 The Tribesmen are also rivals with the Mongrel Mob.

 Killer Beez

 The Tribesmen have a feeder youth street gang called Killer Beez (sometimes Killer Bees, Killabeez, or KBZ), possibly a reference to the hip hop group Killa Beez, a name given to Wu-Tang Clan affiliates who also wear yellow and black.
-Killer Beez was headed by Josh Marsters, formerly a vice-president of the Tribesmen gang.
-Marsters was one of 44 people from both gangs arrested in a police swoop in May 2008.
-In total 60 Killer Beez were arrested in an operation that involved 110,000 intercepted messages.
+Killer Beez was headed by Josh Masters, formerly a vice-president of the Tribesmen gang.
+Masters was one of 44 people from both gangs arrested in a police swoop in May 2008.
+In total, 60 Killer Beez members were arrested in an operation that involved 110,000 intercepted messages.
 Charges included supplying methamphetamine, conspiracy to supply methamphetamine and money laundering.
 Masters pleaded guilty but as of October 2011 was fighting to have that overturned.

 In 2011 Vila Lemanu was the most senior Killer Beez member not in prison, he was on the run for several months before having his conviction quashed by the Court of Appeal and a new trial ordered.

 The Killer Beez controlled the record label Colourway Records until all its assets were seized in 2008.